5 more things to know before starting a business in Croatia

 3. Multilingual can be mandatory

 Owners of retail and tourism-based businesses (such as caffes, hotels and restaurants) are required to speak both Croatian and English by law.
-To fake it until you make it, just ensure that you can communicate with inspectors and government agents during your start up process.
+To fake it until you make it, just ensure that you can communicate with inspectors and government agents during your start up process and have Croatians on staff who can help with translation.

 4. Delays, delays, delay